Per Mertesacker: Arsenal

 On 31 August 2011, Arsenal confirmed they had signed Mertesacker on a four-year contract.
 He was presented the number 4 shirt previously worn by former team captain Cesc Fàbregas.
 In his first month at the club, Mertesacker started in every one of his available league and European matches since his summer move, battling on through the month with various defensive partners as injury problems mounted.
 "I want to do a good job, especially in the defence," he said.
 "That is my role.
 If the coach praises me then that is a great thing but I have to go on and keep on working."
 In November, he enjoyed a positive month at the heart of the Arsenal defence as he developed his partnership with fellow defender Laurent Koscielny.
 The Germany international helped the Gunners to victories against Sunderland, Stoke City and Chelsea – and was outstanding as Arsenal kept a clean sheet in the away victory in Marseille.
 He remained an integral part of Arsène Wenger's first team, playing in every one of Arsenal's available Premier League fixtures over the next month.
 He was virtually ever-present over January, missing only the FA Cup victory over Leeds United through illness.

 In February, Mertesacker suffered an ankle injury in the win over Sunderland away at the Stadium of Light and faced a long-term spell on the sidelines.
 Prior to his injury, he featured in the draw at Bolton Wanderers and the 7–1 victory over Blackburn Rovers at Emirates Stadium.
 "Unfortunately he has had surgery and we have lost him for a while," said Arsène Wenger.
-"How long, I don’t know.
+"How long, I don't know.
 He had reconstruction of his ligaments.
 So it will be long term."
-He had not featured for Arsenal for the remainder of the season, missing the club hitting their highest points tally since 2006.
+He had not featured for Arsenal for the remainder of the season.

 In his second season, Mertesacker played in Arsenal's first two matches, helping the team keep clean sheets against Sunderland and Stoke.
 "I think we have a better situation than last year," he said.
 "The team is full of characters, good players and every position [has competition]."
 He featured four times in September, forging a fine partnership with Thomas Vermaelen (who replaced Koscielny due to injury) in the process.
 The German centre back was named man of the match after an excellent performance in a 1–1 draw with Manchester City at the Etihad Stadium.